Skip to main content

 Picking an open source project

 There are thousands of open source projects out there.
 How to pick one?
 If we think of the pain of deployment as a crater, then the bigger the crater, the greater the value added by Starthub.
-In this scenario, the crater for an open source project will be defined through:
+In this scenario, the crater for an open source project will be defined by:

-• width, which is its popularity.
+• Width, which is its popularity.
 This is measured as the "number of stars on Github" (I know this is a debatable metric, but it's an acceptable proxy).

-• depth, which is the complexity of its deployment.
+• Depth, which is the complexity of its deployment.
 This is measured as the number of cloud primitives needed for the project to be deployed.

-It does not take a lot of searching to find out that the biggest "craters" are represented by those open-source projects that have been gaining massive popularity lately.
-Among the others, Supabase (90k+ Github stars) and n8n (160k+ Github stars) quickly come to mind.
+It does not take a lot of searching to find out that the biggest "craters" are represented by those open-source projects that have been gaining massive popularity lately and are composed of a lot of primitives, like Supabase (90k+ Github stars) and n8n (160k+ Github stars).
 Let's focus on n8n, the most popular one.
 If we look at the docs, there are several solutions to deploy the simplest, single-node configuration of n8n.
 That's great for small and hobby deployments, but not for production-grade, horizontally scalable deployments.
 In fact, the docs also offer documentation about queue mode, which allows a much more robust, scalable configuration.
+Now, while it's great that n8n also takes into account the needs of power users, the documentation is quite lengthy to read, and, like it often happens, it leaves a lot of guess work up to the user.
+Could this be a good wedge to showcase the power of Starthub?

 More incumbents

-Several incumbents seem to have adopted a similar approach to Railway;
+Several incumbents seem to have adopted a similar approach to Railway:

 • dev.sh, which is the open source version of Railway.
 Besides hosting your stack, dev.sh makes it possible to deploy the same stacks your own cloud, which basically turns it into a horizontal-first of Coolify or CapRover.

-Takeway: we are moving up the stack
+We are moving up the stack

+What's the general trend then?
 While up until a few years ago we had to install open source projects and, more generally, applications manually on a VPS, we can now instantly install a horizontal configuration of said projects, with the ability of scaling each of the required components (db, vm, etc) manually.
 In a sense, a new layer seems to be emerging in the world of cloud computing, which solely focuses on the horizontal, scalable configuration of applications.
+What's interesting to notice is that the managed solutions mentioned above all rely, in a way or another, on containerisation.

 Rather than focusing exclusively on deployments, Starthub is more of a swiss knife that can be used to perform arbitray tasks, among which deploying cloud architectures.
 It can be useful in cases where:

-• A user never wants credentials to be shared with a third party (the sovereignty wedge)
+• A user never wants credentials to be shared with a third party (the sovereignty wedge).

-• A user needs assurance of zero lock-in
+• A user needs assurance of zero lock-in.

-• A user needs to deploy arhitectures across multiple cloud providers
+• A user needs to deploy arhitectures across multiple cloud providers.

-• A user needs to automate manual configuration steps when deploying a cloud system
+• A user needs to automate manual configuration steps when deploying a cloud system.

-A Google Pay for Venezuela
+Google Pay for Venezuela

 · 3 min read